TwiRp/ultheme-vala/README.md

 ### Parsing a Theme

-Download desired theme from [Ulysses Editor Themes](https://styles.ulysses.app/themes).
+Download desired theme from [Ulysses Editor Themes](https://styles.ulysses.app/themes), or build one with a [Theme Generator](https://github.com/ThiefMD/theme-generator).

 Themes contain both a light and dark version.
 To get the dark version, you can do: